nealchampagne/odin-landing-page/README.md

-This is my implementation of the Landing Page project in The Odin Project Foundations curriculum.
+This is my implementation of the Landing Page project in The Odin Project: Foundations curriculum.